 4. Help yourself

 Put your volunteerism on your resumé!
 Having a record of your volunteer hours can be useful in many situations.
 It's not selfish to showcase your community involvement, and can actually be ideal for students or individuals seeking career advancements.
-In a recent survey of hiring managers by Deloitte, 82% reported they prefer applicants with volunteer experience and 92% say volunteer activities build leadership skills.
+In a survey of hiring managers by Deloitte, 82% reported they prefer applicants with volunteer experience and 92% say volunteer activities build leadership skills.
 Yet only about 32% of job seekers mention unpaid community-service experience on their resumes.
 Don't miss out on this opportunity!

 Furthermore, when you log time with a registered organization on Do Some Good, it prompts them to leave you a testimonial.
 This social proof is incredibly useful as it establishes trust and credibility.